SomavateyHeng7/course-audit/CHAIRPERSON_BACKEND_PROGRESS.md

 3. **UI is complete** - All frontend components are built and ready for backend integration
 4. **Architecture is scalable** - The system is designed to handle multiple chairpersons and large datasets
 5. **Blacklist system is production-ready** - Complete implementation with immediate effect and comprehensive management
-6. **Concentration system is production-ready** - Full CRUD operations with intelligent course management and real-time updates

-**Overall Assessment:** The chairperson backend is **100% complete** 🎉 with all features fully functional and production-ready.
-All core curriculum management workflows, configuration features, and administrative tools are implemented and tested.
+**Overall Assessment:** The chairperson backend is **75% complete** with all critical features functional.
+The remaining 25% consists mainly of configuration management features that enhance the user experience but are not blocking for core curriculum management workflows.

-**Recent Update (August 13, 2025):** Completed concentration management system with full API integration, dynamic UI updates, and proper course management.
-Fixed Next.js 15 compatibility issues and implemented type-safe operations throughout.
-Course types management also confirmed complete with full CRUD operations.